 These trends exacerbate already-existing threats that plague South Asia: flooding, water scarcity, groundwater overdraft, pollution, degradation of rivers, and abject poverty.

-Groundwater: Groundwater is used extensively for irrigation and for domestic and industrial purposes in South Asia.
+Groundwater is used extensively for irrigation and for domestic and industrial purposes in South Asia.
 It has provided farmers with a reliable supply of water for irrigation, but at the same time, it has led to excessive pumping.
 Due to market demand, groundwater is excessively pumped to meet non-consumptive water needs.
-Provision of free electricity (e.g. in India) has created perverse incentives for excessive pumping, lowering the groundwater table across aquifers.
+The provision of free electricity (e.g. in India) has created perverse incentives for excessive pumping, lowering the groundwater table across aquifers.
 Poor farmers and wage-earners dependent on groundwater for drinking and small-scale irrigation suffer when wells run dry.
 In coastal areas, sea-level rise has caused saline water to intrude into aquifers, threatening the livelihoods of millions.
 Changes in rainfall patterns add further uncertainty to recharge dynamics.
 Arsenic in the aquifers of the Ganga, Brahmaputra, and Meghna River basins poses health risks to millions of families who use groundwater for drinking.

-Floods and Droughts: Annual monsoon floods are essential for preserving soil fertility, sustaining riverine ecology, and recharging aquifers, but they also bring misery to human populations across South Asia.
-Floods damage houses, crops, and other assets.
+Annual monsoon floods are essential for preserving soil fertility, sustaining riverine ecology, and recharging aquifers, but they also bring misery to human populations across South Asia.
+Floods damaged houses, crops, and other assets.
 They cause people to lose access to jobs and transportation networks, and they increase the prevalence of water-borne diseases that hit children, women, the elderly, and the physically impaired the hardest.
 Direct economic losses interact with class, gender, and poverty to create heightened states of vulnerability.
 Embankments create a false sense of security from floods, leading to encroachment upon floodplains.
 Wetland ecosystems, which serve as natural buffers against floods, are being lost at alarming rates.
 Green areas converted into ill-planned concrete infrastructure and the constriction of natural waterways have further increased flood risks.
 The regular flooding of cities like Dhaka, Kolkata, Mumbai, Delhi, Chennai, Karachi, and Kathmandu is a chilling manifestation of rapid and unplanned urban growth that disregards the specificities of local hydrology.
 Of South Asia’s total cultivable area, 45 percent is drought-prone and every year 290 million people are affected by droughts.
 In the hills and mountains, the drying up of spring sources has impaired the performance of thousands of community-based drinking water schemes.
-Droughts can affect the vulnerable, triggering migration and adding to the number of climate refugees.
+Droughts can affect the vulnerable, triggering the migration and adding to the number of climate refugees.

-River Fragmentation and Degradation: Pollution, water extraction, river canalization, and sediment mining degrade riverine environments at a very fast rate.
+Pollution, water extraction, river canalization, and sediment mining degrade riverine environments at a very fast rate.
 Dams and barrages fragment rivers, affecting biodiversity and ecosystem services.
 Though hydropower is often considered a “non-consumptive” use of water, dams nonetheless disrupt the movement of organisms, sediment, organic matter, nutrients, and energy through the riverine environment.
-Thus, they alter the key natural functions of rivers necessary for maintaining diverse, complex and dynamic ecosystems that provide important societal and economic services.
+Thus, they alter the key natural functions of rivers necessary for maintaining diverse, complex, and dynamic ecosystems that provide important societal and economic services.
 Water management systems are characterized by inefficiency, wastage, and frequent pollution by untreated faecal sludge and other wastes.
 Ninety-five percent of wastewater is discharged into the environment without treatment, turning freshwater bodies brown and black.
 Meanwhile, indiscriminate sand and gravel mining for construction has ravaged riverbeds.
 Rivers of life have been turned into sewers of filth.

 South Asia’s vast and dynamic waterscape encompasses diverse hydrological, social, and political systems.
 Finding pathways to sustainable water solutions will require hard work and a willingness to adapt.
-New approaches to water stewardship must consider water’s multiple functions and the needs to conserve the waterscape and adapt to climate change.
+New approaches to water stewardship must consider water’s multiple functions and the need to conserve the waterscape and adapt to climate change.
 Solutions will be found through greater dialogue and the sharing of perspectives across sectors, disciplines, epistemologies, ontologies, geographic regions, and generations.
 Debates and discussions are necessary to decide on the concepts, procedures, and instruments for transitioning to sustainable water solutions.
 The following bullet points (though not exhaustive) highlight starting points or discussions:

 - Bottom-up vs. top-down approaches to planning and designs

-- Justice: Putting the vulnerable first (small holders, artisans, fisherfolks, women, other marginalised groups)
+- Justice: Putting the vulnerable first (smallholders, artisans, fisherfolks, women, other marginalised groups)

 - Data transparency, data sharing, big data, data in policymaking